Cult image: Christianity

 Christian images that are venerated are called icons.
 Christians who venerate icons make an emphatic distinction between "veneration" and "worship".
 Catholic and Eastern Orthodox Christians make an exception for the veneration of images of saints – they distinguish such veneration from adoration or latria.

 The introduction of venerable images in Christianity was highly controversial for centuries, and in Eastern Orthodoxy the controversy lingered until it re-erupted in the Byzantine Iconoclasm of the 8th and 9th centuries.
 Religious monumental sculpture remained foreign to Orthodoxy.
 In the West, resistance to idolatry delayed the introduction of sculpted images for centuries until the time of Charlemagne, whose placing of a life-size crucifix in the Palatine Chapel, Aachen was probably a decisive moment, leading to the widespread use of monumental reliefs on churches, and later large statues.
+Many Christians believed that idols were not merely idle statues, but that they are inhabited by demons who could exercise influence through the idol.
+By destroying idols, converted Christians believed to deprave devils of their earthly and material dwelling.

 The Libri Carolini, an eighth-century work composed at the command of Charlemagne in response to the Second Council of Nicaea, set out what remains the Catholic position on the veneration of images, giving them a similar but slightly less significant place than in Eastern Orthodoxy.